About Me

 Great Basin National Park, NV, 2016; J. Rice

 I am a high-energy astrophysicist and am interested in the electromagnetic and gravitational-wave radiation signatures of compact object systems in the universe.
 I am a theorist by training, but am now also working in X-ray, optical, and radio astronomy.
-In my first postdoctoral position, I have used the Chandra X-ray Observatory and Hubble Space Telescope to study all the X-ray point sources in the Whirlpool Galaxy/M51 (J. Rice, B. Rangelov, et al. I 2021, and J. Rice, B. Rangelov et al. II 2021, in prep).
+In my postdoctoral research position, I used the Chandra X-ray Observatory and Hubble Space Telescope to study all the X-ray point sources in the Whirlpool Galaxy/M51 (J. Rice, B. Rangelov, et al. I 2021, and J. Rice, B. Rangelov et al. II 2021, in prep).

 I am broadly interested in accreting black hole systems (Rice and Zhang 2021) and primordial black holes (Rice and Zhang 2017) as cosmological probes.